 Individuals who are short-tempered are believed to have a generally low tolerance for frustration, which basically means they have the idea that they don't deserve the frustration they're experiencing.
 Perhaps it's an inconvenience or annoyance over an issue that really isn't a big deal.

 Even though everybody handles their anger differently, there are some factors that might make a person more aggressive and angrier than another, including:

 - Social upbringing

 - Family background

-Both face-to-face and online counseling is effective in treating problems with anger.
-While the former method of therapy can be very costly and inconvenient, online therapy allows you to work straight from your home with an online therapist at a time that’s convenient for you, all while saving money.
+Both face-to-face and online counseling are effective in treating problems with anger.
+While the former method of therapy can be very costly and inconvenient, online therapy allows you to work straight from your home with an online therapist at a time that's convenient for you, all while saving money.

 During your time with an online counselor, you will learn different techniques and approaches to managing your anger.
 Some of these include:

 - Communication exercises